Translation between English and German

 Transcription foreign language

 The history of the English language begins in the 5th centurywhen Germanic tribes came to the British Isles and brought their languages with them.
-The Old English is a highly inflectional language with many cases and different word forms.
+The Old English is a highly inflected language with many cases and different word forms.

-At 19th century English established itself as one of the most important world languages.
+In the 19th century English established itself as one of the most important world languages.
 English became the language of science, technology and politics.

-English is one of the most most widely spoken languages in the world and is spoken by around 1.5 billion people.
+Today, English is one of the most most widely spoken languages in the world and is spoken by around 1.5 billion people.
 English is the official language of a total of 67 countries and is used as a second language in many other countries.

 British English